On Valentine’s Day, Cupid takes over social media, and brands get a shot at meaningful engagement.

 - Formatted for vertical viewing, especially on TikTok, Instagram Reels, and Stories

 Posting at the right time ensures your content reaches the widest possible audience.
 Use platform-specific insights to determine when your followers are most active.
-The best times to post on each platform is:
+The best times to post on each platform are:

 - Instagram & Facebook: Best engagement times are typically early morning (7–9 AM) and midday (11 AM–2 PM).
 Evenings (7–9 PM) also see strong engagement.

-- Twitter/X: Peak interactions occur in the morning (9–11 AM) and early afternoon (12–3 PM).
+- X: Peak interactions occur in the morning (9–11 AM) and early afternoon (12–3 PM).
 Some engagement remains into the evening, especially on weekends.

 Valentine’s Day Social Media Post Examples: Final Thoughts